What types of dances do you do?

 I am a beginner.
 Will I have fun?

-We hope your experience at camp will be exciting, fun, and challenging and full of great memories with all the wonderful people in the community.
+We hope your experience at camp will be exciting, fun and challenging and full of great memories with all the wonderful people in the community.
 Yet we understand that there will be moments of confusion, frustration and awkwardness when one has never danced this type of dance before.
 We were all there at one point!
 Be sure to communicate with us as the week progresses to what would make your experience better and we will do our best to connect you to possible solutions.
-For example, if you are getting dizzy while dancing, which often occurs for new dancers, we have some tips and tricks to help you out until your body adjusts.
+For example, if you are getting dizzy while dancing, which can occur for new dancers, we have some tips and tricks to help you out until your body adjusts.

 What do people wear when dancing?
 How dressy are the evening dances?
 I don’t own a folk costume.